KenT2/tboplayer/README.md

 Instructions for installation on the official Raspbian image:

-You can use the installer that comes with TBOPlayer, or if that does not work for some reason you can install it manually.
+You can use the automatic installer, or if that does not work for some reason you can install it manually.

-To use the installer, from a terminal window open in your home directory, type:
+To download and run the installer, from a terminal window, type (or copy-paste):

-        # skip this first line if you have already downloaded and extracted the tarball
-        wget https://github.com/KenT2/tboplayer/tarball/master -O - | tar xz
+        cd ~ && wget https://github.com/KenT2/tboplayer/tarball/master -O - | tar xz
         cd KenT2-tboplayer-* && chmod +x setup.sh && ./setup.sh

 After that, TBOPlayer will have been installed on your system.
 To run it, just type 'tboplayer', or use the shortcut created in your Desktop.